 Supporting Territorial Data Equity

 The U.S. territories are an integral part of the fabric of America, vital to U.S. national security interests and contributing to the economy and environmental diversity of the United States.
 Although part of the United States, the U.S. territories, by the very nature of being U.S.-affiliated insular areas, possess unique legal relationships with the Federal Government.
 These legal relationships can have unique implications for the U.S. territories, including inequities in data and statistics relative to their state counterparts.
 These inequities in data and statistics limit the availability of economic, demographic, and environmental information about the U.S. territories and their communities.
 The Office of Insular Affairs, in its role to serve, and meet the needs of, the people living in the U.S. territories continues to support, and advocate for, the development of meaningful, quality statistics in these insular areas.
-This goal is the foundation of evidence-based policymaking which aims to utilize data to identify policy needs, determine resource allocations, and measure performance effectively and efficiently.
+This goal is foundational to evidence-based policymaking which aims to utilize data to identify and shape policy needs, determine resource allocations, and measure performance effectively and efficiently.

 • OIA Resources Supporting Territorial Data Needs

-• The Technical Assistance Program (TAP) grants are intended for short-term, non-capital projects that foster development of the insular areas in several areas including accountability, financial management, economic development, and capacity building.
-The annual appropriation of funds can be used to support territorial priorities in improving the creation of information (e.g., electronic databases, master address files, training, etc.), as well as statistics (e.g., Consumer Price Index, Household Income and Expenditure Survey, Visitor Surveys, etc.)
+The Technical Assistance Program (TAP) grants are intended for short-term, non-capital projects that foster development of the insular areas in several areas including accountability, financial management, economic development, and capacity building.
+The annual appropriation of funds can be used to support territorial priorities in improving the creation of information (e.g., electronic databases, master address files, training, etc.), as well as the production of statistics (e.g., Consumer Price Index, Household Income and Expenditure Survey, Visitor Surveys, etc.)

 • Pause to 2024 Bureau of Economic Analysis Agreement contract for 2023 Gross Domestic Product (GDP)